MJTemple/qsogen/README.md

 The required code files are:

-qsosed.py
+1. qsosed.py

-    Defines a class Quasar_sed, which generates an instance of the model SED.
+    Defines a class `Quasar_sed`, which generates an instance of the model SED.
-    To print documentation for Quasar_sed, including a description of input parameters, run 'python qsosed.py' from the terminal.
+    To print documentation for `Quasar_sed`, including a description of input parameters, run 'python qsosed.py' from the terminal.

-config.py
+2. config.py

     Contains a dictionary of parameters which are passed to Quasar_sed.
     All parameters can be overruled by passsing them as **kwargs to Quasar_sed.

-model_colours.py
+3. model_colours.py

-    Defines functions get_colours and get_mags which return arrays of model colours and model magnitudes, respectively, for a given set of redshifts.
+    Defines functions `get_colours` and `get_mags` which return arrays of model colours and model magnitudes, respectively, for a given set of redshifts.
-    Model parameters can be passed as **kwargs to Quasar_sed which overwrite settings from config.py.
+    Model parameters can be passed as `**kwargs` to `Quasar_sed` which overwrite settings from config.py.

 The model also requires some additional input files, which are